Containers

 These settings define how individual containers are optimized

-Container-level settings are applied to workloads, just like workload-level settings, but they specify values that can vary from container to container within it.
+Container-level settings are applied to workloads, just like workload-level settings, but they specify values that can vary from container to container within a workload.

 Container-level settings: